Thursday, November 4, 2010

 For the upper body, I always wear a large singlet with my race number and nickname written on it as my outer layer.

-For this race, I would expect to start wearing two t-shirts and the singlet, and, just for the run on the Verrazano, a large shirt over all of it.
+For most races, I start wearing two t-shirts and the singlet, and, just for the run on the Verrazano, a large shirt over all of it.
+Of course, if it's very cold, you may need more, like a light sweatshirt.

-Once I got over the bridge, I'd lose the outer t-shirt.
+Once I got over the bridge, I lose the outer t-shirt.

-If things heat up, at some point around 6-13, I'd take off everything, toss the first (sweatiest) layer, put back on the middle t-shirt, and then the singlet.
+If things heat up, at some point around 6-13, I take off everything, toss the first (sweatiest) layer, put back on the middle t-shirt, and then the singlet.

 Write your name on your outer shirt!
 Better yet, write a nickname that you are fond of.
 If your name is Kelly, you'll hear thousands of shouts for Kelly, will never know if they're for you, and they won't be very enthusiastic.
 On the other hand, if your nickname is Twinkle Toes, then you'll know the shouts are for you, and they'll be enthusiastic.
 Or just write something funny or inspiring on your shirt - the crowd will engage you.